 Whether you ride a bit or a lot, fast or slow, here’s our top ioTips for staying warm and comfortable out there when it’s cold.

-Wear an extra pair of socks and your shoes can start to get a little tight, so you’re much better off chucking a pair of our soft, luxurious ioMerino Multi Sport socks (men’s & women’s) on to do the job.
-Anyone who’s anyone out there in adventure world will tell you Merino is the way to go when the temperature drops, and with 80% Merino in them, ours our more Merino-ey than just about any other sock on the market.
+Wear an extra pair of socks and your shoes can start to get a little tight, so you’re much better off chucking a pair of our soft, luxurious ioMerino Mid Weight Mini Crews on to do the job.
+Anyone who’s anyone out there in adventure world will tell you Merino is the way to go when the temperature drops, and with 80% Merino in them, ours are more Merino-ey than just about any other sock on the market.
 They’re thick enough to deliver real warmth, but still naturally breathable to prevent you from overheating if and when things do finally warm up.
 They’re also short enough to look good solo, yet long enough to meet up with your leggings and say ‘hi’ so there’s no cold spots in between.

-Highpoint Necktube.
 This little piece of fabric is actually a whole lot more multitalented and useful than you might think.
 Yes, we called it a Neck Tube because you can wear it around your neck, but as ioMerino Head Honcho David Michell likes to refer to it, it’s actually more of a “head thing”.
 The versatile Neck Tube can be worn as a face mask, beanie (great for under helmets!), bandana or as its name suggests – a neck tube!
 Original, right?
 But in all seriousness, the Neck Tube is super handy, incredibly soft and will keep your neck/face/head warm and will stay warm and not freeze, even when wet.
 It also happens to come in a pretty awesome range of colours.
-This is perfect for cold weather, but if you’re going from regular cold tho ridiculously cold, you may want to consider upgrading to the extra thick and warm Chaser Necktube.
+This is perfect for cold weather.